 As a Landlord, Can You Verify a Tenant’s Disability?

-Yes, as a landlord, you can verify a tenant’s disability.
-If the disability isn’t immediately obvious, you can ask for a doctor’s note that confirms the disability and that the animal can help with the disability.
-To qualify a tenant to have an animal, the doctor must meet with the patient in person or by formal telemedicine.
+Under Colorado law concerning emotional support animals, if the disability isn’t immediately obvious, a landlord may ask for a letter (an “ESA letter”) from a licensed medical professional, on their letterhead, that confirms that the tenant has a disability and that the ESA can help such tenant.
+To qualify a tenant to have an ESA, the doctor must meet with the patient in person or by formal telemedicine.
 The doctor must be familiar enough with the person and their disability to make a determination.
-The doctor must also be qualified professionally to make a determination regarding the appropriateness of the service animal.
+The doctor must also be qualified professionally to make a determination regarding the appropriateness of the ESA.

-Can You Charge a Pet Deposit for a Service Animal?
+Can You Charge a Pet Deposit or Pet Rent for a Service Animal?

-No, you cannot charge a pet deposit for a service animal.
+No, you cannot charge a pet deposit or pet rent for a service animal or ESA/assistance animal.
 Because a service animal is a reasonable accommodation, the tenant must be able to rent their property without paying any additional fees for the animal.
-Remember, a service animal isn’t legally regarded as a pet.
+Remember, a service animal or ESA/assistance animal isn’t legally regarded as a pet.
 They’re there to help the tenant have equal access to housing.
-Because of their role in providing equality, you cannot charge a pet deposit for a service animal.
+Because of their role in providing equality, you cannot charge a pet deposit or pet rent for a service animal.

 Who Pays for the Damage If a Service Animal Damages the Property?